-Or, users can download and install the Reflection for the Web Launcher the first time they open a Reflection for the Web session.
+Rather than using a software deployment system, you can let users download and install the Reflection for the Web Launcher the first time they open a Reflection for the Web session.

 After you assign sessions to users, you need to distribute the session URL so an authorized user can access their Assigned Sessions list and launch a Reflection for the Web session directly.